 Be a part of space exploration!
 The Planetary Society allows you to directly participate in planetary missions by sending your names, messages, images, and wishes aboard spacecraft.
 To date we've sent our members and supporters to the Moon, Venus, Mars, Saturn, asteroids, comets, Pluto, and out of the solar system entirely.

-Many of these opportunities were made possible by The Planetary Society, which sometimes designed and built the hardware used to carry the names into space.
-The Planetary Society works to fly its members' names at every opportunity, and, when possible, to gather additional names from the world's public for flight.
-Below is a list of all missions that have carried or are carrying Planetary Society member names, with links to where certificates may be downloaded for some of them.
+In some cases, we built the hardware used to carry the names into space.
+In others, we partnered with other groups to collect names.
+Below is a list of all missions that have carried or are carrying Planetary Society member names, with links to where participation certificates may be downloaded for some of them.

 Names are on this spacecraft, which started its journey to Mars on November 18, 2014.

 MAVEN stands for Mars Atmosphere and Volatile Evolution; it's a mission designed to study Mars' upper atmosphere and its interactions with the Sun.
 One key scientific question will be how quickly Mars' atmosphere is currently escaping into space -- the current loss rate is an important variable that controls models of what Mars' climate was in the past.
 Here's the MAVEN mission website, if you want to find out more.

 Names were provided September 2011 to the mission for inclusion on the spacecraft and are on their way to Mars.

 The Planetary Society and Japan Aerospace Exploration Agency (JAXA) collected names for the Hayabusa2 mission to asteroid Ryugu.
 Participants could elect to have their name on the target markers the spacecraft dropped on Ryugu, and/or inside the sample return capsule that is returning to Earth in 2020.
 If you were a member of The Planetary Society prior to the names collection closing date of August 9, 2013, your name was included on both.